Frequently Asked Questions

 - Do you employ local staff?

-- Jackson's African Safaris has formed over many years relationships with local operators, drivers, guides and companies - All are local and all familiar with their local environment.
+- Jackson's African Safaris is a South Africa based company.
+We have formed over many years relationships with local operators, drivers, guides and companies - All are local and all familiar with their local environment.

 You will have time to talk with members of our teams throughout your journey and get to know them and their way of life and their ways of seeing the world.